naush/videostore/README.md

-videostore
+main
 ==========

-The videostore example from Martin Fowler's Refactoring, and from Episode 3 of cleancoders.com
+The main example from Martin Fowler's Refactoring, and from Episode 3 of cleancoders.com